Create a

 3. Leverage technology

 Online onboarding resources are key to a consistent, structured, and effective onboarding experience.
-These systems can effectively pre-board new hires with useful links and apps to new hire HR and payroll data collection, benefits enrollment sites, corporate history/mission/purpose information, and other non-task-related work (to avoid legal conflicts over uncompensated work time).
-Access to a range of information can give the new a head start on acclimation and avoid the first week being filled with administrative work unrelated to their job.
-These systems can (and should) also be used to track progress on required new hire activities with automated communication and tracking of checklists, reminders, resources, etc.
+These systems can effectively pre-board new hires with useful links and apps for new-hire HR and payroll data collection, benefits enrollment sites, corporate history/mission/purpose information, and other non-task-related work (to avoid legal conflicts over uncompensated work time).
+Access to a range of information can give the new employee a head start in acclimating and help avoid the first week filled with administrative work unrelated to their job.
+These systems can (and should) also be used to track progress on required new-hire activities, with automated communication and checklist, reminder, and resource tracking.

 4. Structure the hiring manager's responsibilities